Nicaragua: Gender equality

 Nicaragua's gender equality ranks high among countries in Latin America.
 When it came to global rankings regarding gender equality, the World Economic Forum ranked Nicaragua at number twelve in 2015, and in its 2020 report Nicaragua ranked number five, behind only northern European countries.

 Nicaragua was among the many countries in Latin America and the Caribbean to ratify the Convention on the Elimination of All Forms of Discrimination against Women, which aimed to promote women's rights.

 In 2009, a Special Ombudsman for Sexual Diversity position was created within its Office of the Human Rights Ombudsman.
-And, in 2014, the Health Ministry in 2014 banned discrimination based on gender identity and sexual orientation.
+And, in 2014, the Health Ministry banned discrimination based on gender identity and sexual orientation.
 Nevertheless, discrimination against LGBTQ individuals is common, particularly in housing, education, and the workplace.

 The Human Development Report ranked Nicaragua 106 out of 160 countries in the Gender Inequality Index (GII) in 2017.
-It reflects gender-based inequalities in three dimensions - reproductive health, empowerment, and economic activity.
+It reflects gender-based inequalities in three dimensions – reproductive health, empowerment, and economic activity.

 Culture

-Nicaraguan culture has strong folklore, music and religious traditions, deeply influenced by European culture but also including Native American sounds and flavors.
+Nicaraguan culture has strong folklore, music and religious traditions, deeply influenced by European culture but also including Indigenous Nicaraguan sounds and flavors.
 Nicaraguan culture can further be defined in several distinct strands.
-The Pacific coast has strong folklore, music and religious traditions, deeply influenced by Europeans.
+The Pacific coast has strong folklore, music and religious traditions, deeply influenced by Iberian Peninsula Europeans.
 It was colonized by Spain and has a similar culture to other Spanish-speaking Latin American countries.
 The indigenous groups that historically inhabited the Pacific coast have largely been assimilated into the mestizo culture.

 The Caribbean coast of Nicaragua was once a British protectorate.
 English is still predominant in this region and spoken domestically along with Spanish and indigenous languages.
 Its culture is similar to that of Caribbean nations that were or are British possessions, such as Jamaica, Belize, the Cayman Islands, etc. Unlike on the west coast, the indigenous peoples of the Caribbean coast have maintained distinct identities, and some still speak their native languages as first languages.